Ntrip - Networked Transport of RTCM via Internet Protocol

 An important reason why Ntrip has been widely accepted is that BKG provides software tools for both, the server and the client side.
 On the server side the BKG Ntrip Broadcaster was developed to stream GNSS data in real-time over the Internet.
 The BKG Ntrip Client (BNC), which is not only an Ntrip client, is the leading internationally accepted standard Ntrip client application.
 It's development started in 2005 mainly by Leos Mervart from TU Prague.

 The material provided here describes the Ntrip real-time GNSS data transport protocol definition and the description of an Ntrip Example Implementation.
 Note that the protocol definition made available here is not the official Ntrip documentation.
-This can only be ordered through http://www.rtcm.org.
+The standards can be purchased at the RTCM shop.

 Ntrip, Version 1.0